 Personal Finance is about financial literacy and developing goals towards a financial future.
-Through project-based learning experiences you will apply and demonstrate your learning when discovering the many aspects of your future finances.
-Projects include career aspirations and economic outlooks, learning how to do your taxes (for FREE!), how to buy a car, and how to buy your first home.
-You will learn about the many financial instruments available to you including TFSAs, RRSPs, RESPs, and compete in the Stock Market Challenge!
-Personal Finance provides the opportunity to gain valuable skills such as collaboration, creativity, problem-solving, and adaptability while growing your confidence towards financial independence.
+Through project-based and hands-on learning experiences students will explore career aspirations, learn how to do your taxes (for FREE!), how to buy a car, and how to buy your first home.
+Students will learn about investing with a TFSA, RRSP, First Home Savings Account, and compete in the Stock Market Challenge!
+Personal Finance provides the opportunity to gain valuable skills in collaboration, creativity, problem-solving, and adaptability while growing your confidence towards financial independence.

-ENTREPRENEURSHIP 20S/20E/20M | ENTR2S - 1 Credit
+ENTREPRENEURSHIP (START YOUR OWN BUSINESS) 20S/20E/20M | ENTR2S - 1 Credit